gilesbowkett/syrinx/readme.md

 because I think aggregator sites have problems of their own.
 I avoid chat software and IRC channels, because most research on productivity shows that you see very strong benefits when you're able to concentrate.
-But there's limits to the value of that; you don't want to be totally isolationist.
+But there are limits to the value of that; you don't want to be totally isolationist.

 I hosts-ban Twitter about once a month, redirecting the domain to